littlemountainman/littlemountainman.github.io/about.md

 permalink: /about/
 ---

 I am currently a student working on programming projects since I am 9 years old.
 Back then I was learning HTML with a good friend of mine.
 We were trying to sell those websites we made but with fairly little success.Around 4 years ago I stumbled across Python.
-And I imediatly fell in love with it.
+And I immediately fell in love with it.
 Later 2015 I was impressed by the Google Assistant.
 I wanted to build something similar to that.
 So that was the point when I started with Machine and Deep Learning.
 So I have been doing that since then in my free time besides school.Back then I was starting with the at the time fairly complicated Tensorflow(at least for a newbie).
 Ever since I made different models for computer vision and natural language Processing.Nowadays I am working on a fairly simple and easy to understand self driving car.

 ## Contact me